-As at December 31, 2021, Hydro One had approximately 6,100 regular and 2,100 non-regular employees province-wide comprised of a mix of skilled trades, engineering, professional, managerial and executive personnel.
-The average number of Hydro One employees in 2021 was approximately 9,200, consisting of approximately 6,100 regular employees and approximately 3,100 non-regular employees.
+As at December 31, 2022, Hydro One had approximately 6,400 regular and 1,100 non-regular employees province-wide comprised of a mix of skilled trades, engineering, professional, managerial and executive personnel.
+The average number of Hydro One employees in 2022 was approximately 9,200, consisting of approximately 6,400 regular employees and approximately 2,800 non-regular employees.
 Hydro One's regular employees are supplemented primarily by accessing a large external labour force available through arrangements with the Company's trade unions for contingent workers, sometimes referred to as "hiring halls", and also by access to contract personnel.
 The hiring halls offer Hydro One the ability to access highly trained and appropriately skilled workers on a project-by-project basis.
 This arrangement provides the Company with more flexibility to address seasonal needs and unanticipated changes to its budgeted work programs.
 The Company also offers apprenticeship and technical training programs to ensure that future staffing needs will continue to be met.

-In February 2021, Hydro One finalized agreements with the Power Workers' Union (the "PWU"), the Society of United Professionals (the "Society"), Inergi LP, and Cappemini Canada Inc. to transfer approximately 234 represented Inergi LP employees to Hydro One by January 1, 2022.
+In February 2021, Hydro One finalized agreements with the Power Workers' Union (the "PWU"), the Society of United Professionals (the "Society"), Inergi LP, and Capgemini Canada Inc. to transfer approximately 234 represented Inergi LP employees to Hydro One by January 1, 2022.

-The collective agreement with the Society expired on March 31, 2021.
-On June 25, 2021, Hydro One and the Society reached a tentative agreement, and the agreement was ratified on July 30, 2021.
-The new agreement expires on March 31, 2023.
+The collective agreement between Hydro One Inc. and the Society expired on March 31, 2021.
+On June 25, 2021, Hydro One Inc. and the Society reached a tentative agreement, and the agreement was ratified on July 30, 2021 and will expire on March 31, 2023.
+Collective bargaining to renew this agreement is currently underway.

-The collective agreement between Hydro One Inc. and the PWU (for classifications excluding Customer Service Operations ("CSO")) expires on March 31, 2023 and the CSO agreement expires on September 30, 2022.
+The collective agreement between Hydro One Inc. and the PWU (for the main agreement, covering classifications excluding Customer Service Operations ("CSO")) expires on March 31, 2023.
+Collective bargaining to renew this agreement is currently underway.
+The collective agreement between Hydro One Inc. and the PWU covering CSO expired on September 30, 2022.
+Collective bargaining to renew this agreement commenced on August 29, 2022 and is ongoing.

 The construction building trade unions have collective agreements with the Electrical Power Systems Construction Association (the "EPSCA").
 EPSCA is an employers' association of which Hydro One is a member.
 The EPSCA construction collective agreements, which bind Hydro One, were renewed for a five-year period, covering May 1, 2020 to April 30, 2025.
 The Canadian Union of Skilled Workers (the "CUSW") is an electrical construction union that represents Hydro One's direct hire construction electrician and linespersons.
-The Hydro One-CUSW collective agreement expires April 30, 2022.
+The Hydro One Inc. and CUSW collective agreement expired on April 30, 2022.
+On April 29, 2022, Hydro One Inc. reached an agreement with CUSW covering the period from May 1, 2022 to April 30, 2026.
 See the Annual MD&A under the headings "Hydro One Work Force" and "Collective Agreements" for more information on employees.